 Image of a Placester website as it appears on an iPad.

-The influx of cash will also help the company expand its website design library from the 12 today to many, Barba said, eventually adding one to new designs each month.
+The influx of cash will also help the company expand its website design library from the 12 today to many, Barba said, eventually adding one to two new designs each month.

 “We want to build a huge library of available themes,” he said.